timescale/docs.timescale.com-content/getting-started/setup-multi-node.md

 >:WARNING: Setting up a secure system is a complex task and this section should not be read as recommending any particular security measures for securing your system.
-The chapter contains technical instructions for how to set up the different authentication methods.
+The section contains technical instructions for how to set up the different authentication methods.

-## Setting up Password Authentication [](distdb-auth-pass)
+### Setting up Password Authentication [](distdb-auth-pass)

 The easiest authentication method to set up is password authentication.
 Configuring password authentication between the access